airqualityart/solving-aoc-puzzles/year-2022/README.md

 Notes:

-* My solutions read the puzzles' inputs from stdin.
+* My solutions read the puzzles' input data from stdin.
 The script [run-solution.bash](https://github.com/airqualityart/solving-aoc-puzzles/blob/main/year-2022/run-solution.bash) takes care of compiling the code and running the corresponding binary while feeding it the proper input.